 But “people have gone nuts”, he nonetheless admitted.
 “They gobble up anything they don’t need a licence for.
 Gas pistols, rubber bullet guns, and even things like crossbows, which can harm you seriously”.

-According to the latest estimates, the Czech Republic and Hungary, who’ve reported respectively 2,062 and 300 confirmed cases of COVID-19, count some 300,000 legal owners of guns.
+According to the latest estimates, the Czech Republic and Hungary, who’ve reported respectively 2,062 and 300 confirmed cases of coronavirus infection, count some 300,000 legal owners of guns.
 Licences are not needed for smaller and light weapons.